The Mills Commission was established to determine the official origins of Baseball.

 The Hall partners with the MLBPAA to create the Hall of Fame Classic.
 The first ever Classic, featuring Hall of Famers Bob Feller, Ferguson Jenkins, Paul Molitor, Phil Niekro, Brooks Robinson and more than 20 retired players, is played on June 21st at Doubleday Field in Cooperstown.

 On May 4, the Hall of Fame cut the ribbon on Diamond Mines, ushering in planned two-year exhibit dedicated to baseball scouts.
-The exhibit features an online database of thousands of scouting reports.
+The exhibit featured an online database of thousands of scouting reports, many of which are now available in the Museum's digital collection.

 United States President Barack Obama becomes the first sitting President to visit the Hall of Fame on May 22.

-With the July 24 induction of Ken Griffey Jr. and Mike Piazza, a total of 312 individuals have been inducted into the Hall of Fame, including 217 former major league players.
+With the July 21 induction of Harold Baines, Roy Halladay, Edgar Martinez, Mike Mussina, Mariano Rivera and Lee Smith, a total of 329 individuals have been inducted into the Hall of Fame, including 232 former major league players.